paciowg/advance-directives-fsh/input/pagecontent/index.md

-This FHIR implementation guide (IG) ...
+This Advance Directive Interoperability (ADI) FHIR implementation guide (IG) is used for explaining how to represent, exchange, and verify a person’s goals, preferences and priorities for treatments and interventions regarding future medical care.

 ### Introduction
 <p>
-This FHIR implementation guide (IG) describes how to use existing FHIR standards to exchange information about an individual's advance directives (e.g. a person’s advance medical treatment and intervention goals, preferences and priorities, regardless of the individual’s current health condition or physical location) regarding potential future medical care in the event the individual becomes a patient and can not speak for herself or himself.
+This ADI FHIR implementation guide (IG) describes how to use existing FHIR standards to exchange information about an individual's advance directives (e.g. a person’s advance medical treatment and intervention goals, preferences and priorities, regardless of the individual’s current health condition or physical location) regarding potential future medical care in the event the individual becomes a patient and can not speak for herself or himself.
 </p>
 <p>
-A subsequent version of this IG will define the minimum conformance requirements for digital representation and exchange of encounter-centric patient instructions regarding medical treatments and interventions for a specific period of time associated with the encounter in question.
+A subsequent version of this IG will define the minimum conformance requirements for digital representation and exchange of encounter-centric patient instructions regarding medical treatment and intervention preferences and priorities that apply to a specific encounter.
 </p>
 <p>
-A further subsequent version of this IG will define the minimum conformance requirements for digital composition, representation and exchange of medical treatment order sets used to record the life-sustaining medical treatments a patient does or does not want to receive.
+A further subsequent version of this IG will define the minimum conformance requirements for digital composition, representation and exchange of advance medical treatment order sets used to record the life-sustaining medical treatments a patient does or does not want to receive should they require life-sustaining treatments due to a health crisis or emergency.
 These order sets are established by a practitioner(i.e., portable medical orders for life-sustaining treatments).
 </p>

 ### Background
 <p>
 Advance directives interoperability is a complex area that involves many stakeholders.
-The HL7 sponsor for this IG is Patient Empowerment.
+The HL7 sponsor for this FHIR IG is Patient Empowerment.
 HL7 Co-sponsor workgroups include Patient Care, Community Based Care and Privacy, and Orders & Observations.
-In order to reach out to a broader community, the Post-Acute Care Interoperability (PACIO) Community has adopted this IG as a project use case.
+As part of their main goal in establishing a framework for the development of FHIR IGs to facilitate health information exchange to support clinical practice and the management, delivery and evaluation of health services.
+The Post-Acute Care Interoperability (PACIO) Community has adopted this FHIR IG as a project use case.
 The PACIO Community has a strong interest in the topic of advance directives and will support the community engagement and technical FHIR IG development needed for advance directives interoperability.
 PACIO is supported by MITRE, CMS, ONC and many other stakeholders (clinical, technical, and industry associations).
 </p>
 <p>
 FHIR profiles have been developed for several existing FHIR resources to represent advance directive content such as: living will, durable medical power of attorney, personal health goals at end of life, care experience preferences, patient instructions (obligation, prohibitions, and consent), and portable medical orders for life sustaining treatments.